nodejs/node/doc/api/addons.markdown

  - Others.
 Look in `deps/` for what else is available.

 Node statically compiles all its dependencies into the executable.
-When compiling your module, you don't need to worry about linking to any of these libraries.
+When compiling your module, you don’t need to worry about linking to any of these libraries.

 All of the following examples are available for